instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 were 13.492–28.699 ms, with one 72.175 ms GDI-flush/scheduling outlier.
 Map work remained dominant and variable at 169.902–274.283 ms in that warmed run.

-**Selected next experiment:** prototype regional animation compositing.
-Retain the static full map and update only wave regions first; repeat for the remaining 62 visible animated resources/effects.
-Also prepare and pin the few active unit cycles when Civ III changes their action, leaving frozen poses resident.
-Gate each short step on exact paired pixels, native cursor ownership, zero fallback/recovery and >=512 MiB contiguous VA.
-Target <=16.7 ms for unchanged idle frames and report active-region and GDI-flush costs separately.
-Keep the all-mixed replay as the worst-case ceiling; do not return to the full serial matrix until these short gates pass.

 Two existing controls were rejected as the next idle solution.
 On the same eight-frame frozen-unit fixture, world-aligned backdrop retention measured 125.200–152.986 ms and water-coverage culling measured 136.562–160.570 ms versus